top of page

 The following types of fibre are best for the production of short-chain fatty acids in the colon:

-• Some types of cheese, butter, and cow’s milk also contain small amounts of butyrate.
+Butyrate: Some types of cheese, butter and cow’s milk also contain small amounts of butyrate.

 There are thousands of different types of bacteria in your intestines, most of which benefit your health.
 However, having too many unhealthy microbes can lead to disease.
 An imbalance of healthy and unhealthy microbes is sometimes called gut dysbiosis, and it may contribute to weight gain.

 Some studies have shown that the gut microbiome differed completely between identical twins, one of whom was obese and one of whom was healthy.
-This demonstrated that differences in the microbiome were not genetic.
+This demonstrates that differences in the microbiome are not genetic.

-Fortunately, probiotics are good for a healthy microbiome and can help with weight loss, by helping to strengthen our gut health which can fall in line with our weight loss goals.
-Nevertheless, some studies suggest that the effects of probiotics on weight loss on their own are probably quite small, with people losing less than 2.2 pounds (1 kg).
+Fortunately, probiotics are good for a healthy microbiome and can help with weight loss by helping to strengthen our gut health.
+Some studies suggest that the effects of probiotics on weight loss are probably quite small, with people losing less than 2.2 pounds (1 kg).
 However, probiotics are suggested with The Livy Method as they help with weight loss by improving digestion.

 Human studies also suggest that short-chain fatty acids, especially butyrate, can improve symptoms of ulcerative colitis and Crohn’s disease.
 Furthermore, improvements in inflammation were associated with an increase in butyrate production due to its anti-inflammatory properties.